-Referee: Starting position is at the press box side hash at Team R's 5-yard line.
-When players and officials are ready and after the Umpire has handed the ball to the kicker, sound your whistle, and give the ready for play signal to the kicking team.
+Referee: Starting position is in the center of the field at Team R's 5-yard line.
+When players and officials are ready and after the Side Judge has handed the ball to the kicker, sound your whistle, and give the ready for play signal to the kicking team.
 Be alert for a deep kick.
-If the ball is kicked towards the sideline on the press box side, you are responsible for both goal line and side line.

 Umpire: Starting position is on the 25 yard line on the press box side of the field.
 Be alert for deep kicks, as well as pooch kicks or squib kicks.
 Wind the clock on a legal touch.
-If the ball is kicked to the opposite side of the field you can come onto the field to officiate, but stay outside the near hash in case the runner reverses field.
+If the ball is kicked to the opposite side of the field you can come onto the field to officiate, but stay outside the near hash in case the reverses field.

 Head Linesman and Line Judge: Starting position is at the sideline on the 50-yard line.
-If the kick is to your side, you have the ball - watch for 1st touching & illegal blocks.
+If the kick is to your side, watch for 1st touching & illegal blocks.
 If the kick is away from you, watch for illegal blocks.
 Wind the clock when appropriate.
-If the ball is kicked deep, come back towards the receivers' goal line, but don't go past the 35 yard line.
+If the ball is kicked deep, come back towards the receivers' goal line, but don't go past the 40 yard line.
 Stay off the field.
 Watch for illegal blocks and other fouls.

 Side Judge and Field Judge: Starting position is on the sideline at Team K's 40-yard line.
 Ensure that Team K has the proper number of players on either side of the kicker.
-If the kick is to your side, you have the ball - watch for 1st touching & illegal blocks.
+If the kick is to your side, watch for 1st touching & illegal blocks.
 If the kick is away from you, watch for illegal blocks.
 Wind the clock when appropriate.
-On the run back, watch for illegal blocks and other fouls.
+On the runback, watch for illegal blocks and other fouls.
 Be ready to cover the runner to the goal line if they break off a long return.